rabbitmq/rabbitmq-website/site/install-rpm.md

 </pre>

-can be used to display effective limits of a running process. `$RABBITMQ_BEAM_PROCESS_PID` is the OS PID of the Erlang VM running RabbitMQ, as returned by `rabbitmqctl status`.
+can be used to display effective limits of a running process. `$RABBITMQ_BEAM_PROCESS_PID` is the OS PID of the Erlang VM running RabbitMQ, as returned by `rabbitmq-diagnostics status`.

 ### <a id="chef-puppet-bosh" class="anchor" href="#chef-puppet-bosh">Configuration Management Tools</a>